Consumer Health Data Privacy Policy

 You have the right to request correction of personal information that is inaccurate, out of date, incomplete, irrelevant, or misleading.
 Most cycle and energy data can be corrected directly within the app.
 For corrections that cannot be made in-app, contact hello@rhythms.life.

-This right is provided under APP 13 (Privacy Act 1988 (Cth)) and Article 16 of UK GDPR.
+This right is provided under APP 13 (Privacy Act 1988 (Cth)) and Article 16 of EU GDPR and UK GDPR.

 You have the right to request that we restrict the processing of your personal data in certain circumstances, for example where you contest the accuracy of the data or object to our processing.
 Where processing is restricted, we will continue to store your data but will not process it further without your consent.

-This right is provided under Article 18 of UK GDPR.
+This right is provided under Article 18 of EU GDPR and UK GDPR.

 You have the right to receive your personal data in a structured, commonly used, and machine-readable format, and to transmit that data to another service.
 On request, we will provide a CSV export of your logged cycle dates and energy data.

-This right is provided under Article 20 of UK GDPR.
+This right is provided under Article 20 of EU GDPR and UK GDPR.

 You have the right to object to processing of your personal data where that processing is based on legitimate interests.
 Where we process data on the basis of consent, the appropriate mechanism is withdrawal of consent (see Section 9.6).

-This right is provided under Article 21 of UK GDPR.
+This right is provided under Article 21 of EU GDPR and UK GDPR.

 You may withdraw your consent to our collection and use of your consumer health data at any time.
 Withdrawing consent requires deletion of your account, as your health data is necessary to provide the core Rhythms service.
 Withdrawal does not affect the lawfulness of processing carried out prior to withdrawal.

 You may request deletion of all consumer health data we hold about you.
 We will action deletion requests within 30 days.
-You can initiate this by deleting your account in the app or by contacting us directly at team@outfoxed.co.
+You can initiate this by deleting your account in the app at Profile → Delete account, by visiting rhythms.life/delete-account if you cannot sign in, or by contacting us directly at hello@rhythms.life.

 If you have concerns about how your phase is being calculated, you may contact us at hello@rhythms.life to request a manual review.